COMP SCI 7407 - Advanced Algorithms

 Learning & Teaching Activities

-Learning & Teaching ModesLectures will be supported by tutorials and 3 assignments where students gain strong knowledge on the design and implementation of advanced algorithms
+Learning & Teaching ModesLectures will be supported by workshops and 3 assignments where students gain strong knowledge on the design and implementation of advanced algorithms.

 Specific Course RequirementsIn addition to attendance to lectures and tutorials, students should have a sound ability and strong interest in developing problem-solving skills beyond traditional data structures and algorithms which are required in working on the assignments.